 And like the previous blankets, you can’t machine wash that internal blanket.
 But personally, I’m willing to forgive both those points considering how much more convenient the new zipper system is.

 It’s kind of difficult to give a final verdict because I’ve looked at different versions.
-But overall, I really like the Gravity blanket.
-I like their attention to detail, the quality, and the way that they feel.
-So I’d be happy to choose one if I was buying one for myself.
+But overall, I really like the Gravity blanket for several key reasons: I like the attention to detail that’s gone into the design; the quality of the materials used; the robust manufacturing process; and how they feel on the skin.

 If I was buying for myself all over again, which one would I choose with the knowledge and experience that I’ve got now?

-Well, I think I would go with the single size, with either the microfleece or the cooling cover.
-Both of them are good.
+Well, I think I would go with the single size, with either the microfleece or the cooling cover, both of which are good.
 If I wasn’t a hot sleeper I’d probably stick with the microfleece cover just because it’s a bit softer and feels nicer against the skin.
-But if I was a hot sleeper, I’d definitely go with the more breathable cooling cover.
+For hot sleepers, I’d definitely choose the more breathable cooling cover.